L-codes/Neo-reGeorg/README-en.md

 * Improve the confidentiality of transmission content
 * Solve the existing problems of reGeorg and fix some small bugs

+> This tool is limited to safety research and teaching, and the user assumes all legal and related responsibilities caused by the use of this tool!
+The author does not bear any legal and related responsibilities!

 Version
 ----